Lapland War: Evacuation and naval operations in September

 The announcement on 2 September 1944 of the ceasefire and the Moscow Armistice between Finland and the USSR triggered frantic efforts by the 20th Mountain Army, which immediately started Operation Birke.
 Large amounts of materiel were evacuated from southern Finland and harsh punishments were set for any hindering of the withdrawal.
 The Germans began to seize Finnish shipping.
-Finland responded by denying ships to sail from Finland to Germany and nearly doomed the materiel evacuations of Operation Birke.
+Finland responded by preventing ships sailing from Finland to Germany and nearly doomed the materiel evacuations of Operation Birke.
 So the order was rescinded and then the Finns, in turn, allowed Finnish tonnage to be used to hasten the German evacuations.
 The first German naval mines were laid in Finnish seaways on 14 September 1944, allegedly for use against Soviet shipping, though since Finland and Germany were not yet in open conflict, the Germans warned the Finns of their intent.

 As the Finns wanted to avoid devastation of their country, and the Germans wished to avoid hostilities, both sides strove for the evacuation to be performed as smoothly as possible.
-By 15 September, a secret agreement had been reached by which the Germans would inform the Finns of their withdrawal timetable, who would then allow the Germans to use Finnish transportation for evacuation as well as to destroy roads, railroads and bridges behind their withdrawal.
+By 15 September, a secret agreement had been reached by which the Germans would inform the Finns of their withdrawal timetable, who would then allow the Germans to use Finnish transport for evacuation as well as to destroy roads, railroads and bridges behind their withdrawal.
 In practice, friction soon arose both from the destruction caused by the Germans and from the pressure exerted on the Finns by the Soviets.

 On 15 September 1944, the Kriegsmarine tried to land and seize the island of Suursaari in Operation Tanne Ost to secure shipping routes in the Gulf of Finland.
 The USSR sent aircraft to support the Finnish defenders and the Kriegsmarine failed to capture Suursaari.
 After the landing attempt, a Finnish coastal artillery fort at Utö island prevented German net-laying ships from passing into the Baltic Sea on 15 September, as they had been ordered to intern the German forces.
 On 16 September, a German naval detachment consisting of the German cruiser Prinz Eugen escorted by five destroyers arrived at Utö.
 The German cruiser stayed out of range of the Finnish 152 mm guns and threatened to open fire with its artillery.
 In order to avoid bloodshed, the Finns allowed the net-layers to pass.
 In response to the German operations, Finland immediately removed its shipping from the joint evacuation operation, but the evacuation from Lapland to Norway progressed according to the secret agreement.
 The last German convoy departed from Kemi in northern Finland on 21 September 1944 and was escorted by submarines and, starting from south of Åland, by German cruisers.